 Glenn Buhr (b.
-1954 – Winnipeg, Canada) is a composer, music curator and producer, band leader, and improvisational pianist.
+1954 – Winnipeg, Canada) is a composer, pianist/guitarist, music curator and producer, and band leader.
 He became well known in Canada in the mid-80′s when the Toronto and Montreal Symphony Orchestras first championed his work, and in the mid-90′s as front man - with conductor Bramwell Tovey – of the Winnipeg Symphony Orchestra’s New Music Festival.
 He was Composer-in-Residence with the WSO and curator of the New Music Festival from 1990 to 1996.

 In 2003, his full length ballet Beauty and the Beast was premiered by the Birmingham Royal Ballet in Birmingham, England.
 The work has since toured the UK three times for a total of more than 100 performances.
 The ballet has also toured to Hong Kong (2005), Japan (2008) and to mainland China in 2009.
 He has also composed a number of scores for film and theatre and has collaborated on several other dance projects.
 His work and his performances are featured regularly on the CBC.